What is Kidney Cancer?

 Causes of kidney cancer

-The causes of kidney cancer are not fully understood.
+Of all the potential carcinogens, the one that is best proven is tobacco use, which increases the risk of developing kidney cancer.
 It is known that smokers are twice as likely as nonsmokers to develop kidney cancer.
-Some researchers estimate that cigarette smoking is linked o 30% of kidney cancers in men and 24% in women.
+Some researchers estimate that cigarette smoking is linked to 30% of kidney cancers in men and 24% in women.
 One researcher estimated that more than 80% of renal pelvis cancer in men and more than 60% in women would be prevented if people stopped smoking.

 Another possible cause of kidney cancer is exposure to chemicals, both produced by the body and inhaled to digest.
 Because the kidneys filter waste, they are exposed to many chemical substances.
 Heavy, long-term use of the analgesic phenacetin is associated with renal pelvis cancer.
 The risk is 19 times greater for smokers who use phenacetin.
 The Food and Drug Administration banned phenacetin- containing products in 1983.